SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Introduction

 \section{Introduction}

-Hallucination is a long-standing challenge in Large Vision-Language Models (LVLMs) \citep{Huang2023ASO, Liu2023ImprovedBW, Bai2024HallucinationOM}.
-LVLMs often over-rely on language priors, thereby diminishing the role of the visual modality during autoregressive generation \citep{Liu2024PayingMA}.
-As a consequence, LVLMs may generate contents that are inconsistent with the visual input (i.e., hallucinations).
+Hallucination is a long-standing challenge in \emph{large vision-language models} (LVLMs) \citep{Huang2023ASO, Liu2023ImprovedBW, Bai2024HallucinationOM}.
+LVLM hallucinations arise from multiple factors \citep{Liu2024ASO, Liu2024PayingMA, Zhang2024DebiasingML, Bai2024HallucinationOM, Wu2025LanPRT, Sun2025ExploringCA}.
+One important contributor during autoregressive generation is the model's over-reliance on language priors, especially when visual evidence is under-utilized \citep{Liu2024PayingMA, Zhang2024DebiasingML, Wu2025LanPRT}.
+This over-reliance can bias LVLMs toward plausible but visually unsupported content, resulting in outputs inconsistent with the visual input.

-To address this issue, visual attention boosting emerges as a promising direction due to its effectiveness and efficiency in hallucination mitigation \citep{Liu2024PayingMA, Yin2025ClearSightVS, Xie2025TARACMH, Zhao2025TellMW}.
-Unlike other hallucination mitigation methods that require additional training \citep{Zhao2023BeyondHE, yue2024less, xiao2024seeing, xing2024mitigating, sun2024aligning, Zhao2024LookingBT} or multiple forward passes \citep{Huang2023OPERAAH, Leng2023MitigatingOH, Wang2024MitigatingHI, Huo2024SelfIntrospectiveDA, Jiang2023HallucinationAC}, visual attention boosting methods directly amplify the attention weights of visual tokens during autoregressive generation within a single forward pass, making them \emph{training-free} and \emph{efficient} \citep{Yin2025ClearSightVS, Xie2025TARACMH, Zhao2025TellMW}.
-Existing visual attention boosting methods primarily focus on \emph{where} to boost, i.e., selecting which visual tokens to emphasize, and scale their attention weights using a predefined scaling factor across all generation steps.